The Christmas Novena

 St. Charbel, A Role Model About Preparation for Eucharist

 The Curator of Papal Artifacts not only has a passion for the papacy and the men who have held this office, but also, the lives of canonized and beatified men and women of our Church hold a special place in his heart.
 For that reason, artifacts from and relics of them continue to be an inspiration on this web site.
 One such man is St. Charbel Makhlouf who was canonized in 1977 and is a testament to the devotion to the Eucharist he possessed.
 While the Collection does not have artifacts connected to him, this commentary of Father Kunst’s is an inspiration.
-Hopefully it will inspire you to look more closely at Papal History/Saints & Blesseds, where St. Alphonsus de Liguori, (mentioned below) may be found along with many other holy men and women, including St. John Paul and Blessed Paul VI, both of whom are mentioned in this commentary.
+Hopefully it will inspire you to look more closely at Papal History/Saints & Blesseds, where St. Alphonsus de Liguori, (mentioned below) may be found along with St. Therese of Liseux and many other holy men and women, including Saints John Paul and Paul VI, also mentioned in this commentary.

 When Saint John Paul the Great was criticized for canonizing so many saints, he acknowledged that he did, indeed, deliberately raise more saints to the altar than any of his predecessors, because he believed we are living in a time that needs saints as witnesses more than ever.
 There have been books written about the people he canonized and beatified, and it is quite refreshing to read about many of them, because we can identify with people from our own era who lived a heroic faith life.